mittal1787/are-we-really-load-generating/new-experiments/experiment1/README.md

 In your local machine, you can run

 ```
-python experiment1.py -c <client-hostname> -s <server-hostname> -u <machine-username>
+python -m new-experiments.experiment1.experiment1.py -c <client-hostname> -s <server-hostname> -u <machine-username>
 ```

+from the `are-we-really-load-generating` directory.

-Note you need to have paramiko installed on your local machine
+Note you need to have paramiko installed on your local machine.
+You can install via `pip install paramiko`.

 ## Throughput test